 I´ve spent a lot of time getting to know the farmers of Fortaleza Del Valle from Manabi and APOV from Los Rios and these bars are made from the beans we´ve carefully partnered to ferment and dry.
 I work closely with them in all post-harvest production processes.

 The artwork of our wrapper is inspired by the indigenous heritage of our country.
 It was important to us that we share and celebrate Ecuador´s rich culture through our packaging design.

 We lead tours of chocolate consumers to meet the cacao farmers and learn about processing.
 This piece of connecting the consumer to the farmer is an important part of our company that other makers aren´t doing.

 I also spend a great deal of time in the field with the farmers so we have a constant feedback loop and open communication about what works and what doesn´t.
 I´m thrilled to launch my virgin line of unroasted chocolate, something unique within the industry.

 What is your favourite food?
 Wine?
 Other chocolate makers?

 I love Japanese food!
-My favorite wine is a good Merlot.
-Some of my favorite chocolate includes Pacari, Amedei and Francios Pralus.
+My favourite wine is a good Merlot.
+Some of my favourite chocolate includes Pacari, Amedei and Francios Pralus.